How to Create an Emotional Branding Strategy & Brand Examples

 A great example of a proper appeal to pathos is the non-profit industry.

-Non-profit organisations regularly use pathos to create empathy and enhance their brand strategy, without coming across as disingenuine or calculating.
+Non-profit organisations regularly use pathos to create empathy and enhance their brand strategy without appearing as disingenuous or calculating.

 Logos involves an appeal to logic and reason.